 - Jane the Virgin (2014-2019)

 Jane the Virgin is about Jane Villanueva who’s a virgin and accidentally gets inseminated.
-Imagine being pregnant when you never had sex before?!
+Imagine being pregnant when you never slept with someone before?!

 The show has multiple lesbian characters, and the best lesbian romance comes in season four!